Customer Reviews

 In my opinion this is the best Advance Wars to date.
 They changed how CO's work and their powers to add more balance to the game.
 This is also the first Advance Wars with a story that keeps you entertained.
 Definatly buy this if you enjoyed any of the past games or if you are interested in the series.

-A step back from Dual Strike, but still excellent5
+A step back from Dual Strike, but still excellent

 This review is geared more toward people who have played previous incarnations of the Nintendo/Advance Wars series.
 If you haven't played any of the previous games, then start now!
 Even if you only have a middling interest in strategy games, you'll probably enjoy this game (as well as its predecessor: Advance Wars: Dual Strike).
 The Advance Wars series provides some of the most lasting games in the Nintendo portable library.